Aboriginal - baby's growth checks

-Breastfed babies will grow more quickly at first than a baby who is formula fed and may look more chubby.
-Later, breastfed babies grow slower than formula fed babies.
+Breastfed babies often grow more quickly at first than a baby who is formula fed and may look more chubby.
+Later, breastfed babies may grow more slowly than formula fed babies.

 Once your baby is around 6 months old, he or she is ready to have solid foods but babies should continue to have breastmilk.
 Babies need iron rich food like lean meat (fat taken off) and fish (with no bones) and some fruit and vegetables every day.

 Babies don't grow at the same rate all the time - sometimes they have growth spurts when they grow quicker than other times.

 It may feel like all they want to do is feed and feed.

 Your body will not run out of breastmilk, but you will need to feed more often for a few days.

 If your baby is not 6 months old yet, you don't need to give them solids during a growth spurt.
 You don't need to give top-up feeds with formula.